 This is all true but if you really want to visit the Louvre (and it’s absolutely worth it) you need either to plan in advance your visit and prebook the tickets or… just to be lucky!

-I was walking around the Louvre, ready to take a picture of the glass pyramids, when I realized that there was absolutely no one lining up at the entrance!
+I was walking around the Louvre, ready to take a picture of the glass pyramid, when I realized that there was absolutely no one lining up at the entrance!
 And that day I was freezing!
 It was cold, the wind was super strong, and it was raining!
 Perfect timing!

 So in a few minutes I passed the security check, bought my ticket at the vending machine and got in!